Albert Elias Residential Community Home at Johnstone

 Up to twelve participants are employed at the Department of the Treasury- (Bureau of Special Services) BOSS warehouse facility.
 Monday through Friday participants work as furniture restorers and computer technicians, or assist with general warehouse needs, earning an hourly rate and certifications relating to skill acquired in the warehouse setting.
 The remaining participants can work and/or attend classes allowing them to continue their education at institutions in the surrounding community and prepare to fill vacant positions at BOSS as they become available.

 800 Carranza Road

 Tabernacle, N.J.
 08088

-Costello Prep serves residents on both probationary and/or committed status with a length of stay between 9-12 months.
+Costello Prep serves residents on both probationary and/or committed status.
 Costello Prep provides a safe and structured environment, which places an emphasis on substance abuse treatment, education, respect, responsibility, accountability and good-decision making.
-Residents are admitted into the program after an interview process arranged by the family court of their home county or designated by the classification unit within the Juvenile Justice Commission.

 Costello Prep provides clinical services for each resident, which begins with an intake assessment that helps identify areas for support.
 The development of the juvenile is addressed by a cognitive-behavioral treatment focus, New Freedom, a cognitive-based social learning curriculum delivered within the structure of an adolescent therapeutic community.
 Each resident also participates in case action planning, which targets goals specific to individual needs.
 Costello Prep reviews each resident and their plan for progress on a monthly basis.
 Residents of Costello Prep also participate in individual and group counseling which supports good decision-making.